metabrainz/picard-docs/variables/tags_basic.rst

    .. note::

-      If you are storing tags in MP3 files as ID3v2.3 (which is the Windows and iTunes compatible version) then the original date can only be stored as a year.
+      If you are storing tags in MP3 files as ID3v2.3 then the original date can only be stored as a year.

 **originalyear**